Why You Should Protect Lone Workers

 Clearly, a section of lone workers will also happen to be mobile workers - this means that any employing organisation will also be required to provide, a number of mechanisms to mitigate the fact a staff member is either based in the community, or working outside of a single office, site or location.

 SoloProtect supplies lone worker solutions to employers across a wide range of market sectors.
-Please click the link to find out more about how our lone worker solutions can help reduce physical risk to staff, and financial risk to a business or organisation.
+Please click the link to find out more about how our range of solutions that can help reduce physical risk to staff, and financial risk to a business or organisation.

-Lone Workers are everywhere!
 There are lone worker roles in every industry.
-Conservative estimates suggest there are at least 6 million lone workers in the U.K. - that equates to around one fifth of the total working population. (n.b.
+Conservative estimates suggest there are at least 6 million in the U.K. - that equates to around one fifth of the total working population. (n.b.
 May 2016 data from ONS estimates the total working population aged over 16, as just over 31.58 million).
-For more info on some of the lone worker sectors using SoloProtect, please see below.
+For more info on some of the sectors using SoloProtect, please see below.

 Working Alone, and Why is BS 8484:2016 relevant?